jkrrv/climactic/README.md

 Started as a project for a Java course.
 Uses an Arduino, Java app, and PHP scripts to allow thermostat control via a webpage.

+Active devleopment when the heat won't turn on.

 Basic System Design
 -------------------